 The effects on bicyclist's safety differ depending on the location of the roundabouts.
-It is unquestionable that the effect of roundabouts inside urban areas is bad.
-Outside urban areas the effect on safety for bicyclists is about zero: not better nor worse compared to the before-situation.
-It's more difficult to judge the effect depending on the type of intersection in the before-situation: inside urban areas the results seem to be somewhat worse for locations without traffic signals in the before-situation compared to locations with traffic signals.
+It is unquestionable that the effect of roundabouts inside built-up areas is bad.
+Outside built-up areas the effect on safety for bicyclists is about zero: not better nor worse compared to the before-situation.
+It's more difficult to judge the effect depending on the type of intersection in the before-situation: inside built-up areas the results seem to be somewhat worse for locations without traffic signals in the before-situation compared to locations with traffic signals.
 However, the differences between "traffic signals before" and "no traffic signals before" are not significant and even contradictory when regarding both categories "all accidents causing injuries" and "accidents involving fatally or seriously injured".

-Outside urban areas the differences between "traffic signals before" and "no traffic signals before" are more distinct.
+Outside built-up areas the differences between "traffic signals before" and "no traffic signals before" are more distinct.
 Intersections with traffic signals in the before-situation perform significantly worse in comparison to non-signalised intersections.

 One must take into account that an estimated effect is always a "most likely" effect that may conceal many differences between individual locations.
-Figure 1 illustrates this.
+Figure 2 illustrates this.
 The figure shows the estimations for the results in table 7 (all accidents, 95 data points).
 It is obvious that results at individual intersections differ considerably.
 The lowest estimated effect is a 80% decrease (index 0.2), the highest an increase of 771% (index 8.71).
+On the Y-axis the figure represents the weight of the individual result for each location in the meta-analysis (value 'w' in Equation 8).
 Generally, it could be expected that the data points with the highest weightings are closer to the general best estimate, which should show a more or less normal distribution.
 To a large extent this seems to be the case.

 The variations between the individual results can be explained mainly by the stochastic nature of accidents as rare events, but there might also be something more.
-Looking at figure 1, there are some indications of a double peak in the curve.
+Looking at figure 2, there are some indications of a double peak in the curve.
 This could reveal the presence of distinct subgroups in the sample of roundabouts with different safety effects.
 Looking at the second peak, in the neighbourhood of coordinates (5.27; 1.89), all intersections are located inside built-up areas.
 However, as one of the major conclusions in this study is that roundabouts inside built-up areas perform less well compared to roundabouts outside built-up areas when it comes to the safety of bicyclists, a higher representation of locations inside built-up areas in the group of the worst performing locations shouldn't be really surprising.
 The available data don't enable to give an accurate explanation for the second peak in the curve.
 Unknown influencing factors may exist.
-For example, no information was available about the kind of bicyclist facility (motorised traffic and bicyclists mixed together, separated cycle lanes, cycle paths or whatever) present at the roundabouts studied, while specific design characteristics may have an important effect on accidents for specific groups of road users (4).
+For example, no information was available about the type of bicyclist facility (motorised traffic and bicyclists mixed together - so called mixed traffic solution, adjoining - close to the roadway - cycle tracks or physically separated cycle paths) present at the roundabouts studied, while specific design characteristics may have an important effect on accidents for specific groups of road users [4].
 More research on this topic should be carried out.